Instructions to the Twelve

 rejected the message of Christ.

-was present the good news about Jesus to the
+their mission was present the good news about Jesus

-listeners to believe it.
-The response was totally
+force the listeners to believe it.
+The response was

-up to the people as to how they received the
+totally up to the people as to how they received

 The same is true of us.
 When

-they can do one of two things.
-They can either
+people, they can do one of two things.
+They can

-consider what we tell them or they can reject the
+either consider what we tell them or they can

 We can present the message

-(and Christ) to others but we cannot make them
+(and the love of Christ) to others but we

-accept it.
-God can do anything but He does not
+make them accept it.
+God can do anything but He

-force people to believe or receive, some won't.
+does not force people to believe or receive - some

 This is when we have to